mjmiller1824/cleaningdata/README.md

 ###someone wants to see the premeaned data they can see it.
 ###column names used to have - and () in them.
 These are problematic for R
 ###Where these characters existed, they have been replaced with "." in the middle of the name and omitted at the end.
-###in the sections where there were multiple words strung together,
+###In the sections where there were multiple words strung together,
 ###camelCase has been used.
 These modifications were done to preserve readability
 ###and to improve their functionality in R. Where t was previously used it has been
 ###replaced with time as per the features_info.txt and the f was replaced with freq denoting
-###frequency, acc was replaced with accel to give the final titles more understandable meanings
+###frequency, acc was replaced with accel indicating acceleration to give the final titles more understandable forms.

 19.Assigns names to a varible that will be used to name the columns on the post-meaned dataset.
 The word "mean"